VergeGroup/swift-verge/README.md

 ```

 > ✅
-> If you create an Derived object that computes a new shape value from the state that using multiple values
+> This method is quite optimized the performance If you create a Derived object that computes a new shape value that using multiple values from the state.
+> Specified derived value from the derive closure

 Derived is an object (reference type).
 It provides a latest value from a store.
 This supports getting the value ad-hoc or subscribing the value updating.